 Employment Lawyer Fees

 The cost to pursue an employment claim varies from state to state and from attorney to attorney.
 Most employment law attorneys charge a small consultation fee during the initial interview.
 Depending on the nature of the claim and other factors, an employment lawyer may offer a variety of fee structures, including hourly rate, contingency basis or, in some states that allow it, a monetary advance.
 In any case, it's important that you clarify the fee arrangement with your employment lawyer up front to avoid any potential misunderstandings later on.

-If you are feeling overwhelmed with an employee rights issue or wrongful job loss it can be helpful to consult with an experienced lawyer.
+If you're feeling overwhelmed with an employee rights issue or wrongful job loss it can be helpful to consult with an experienced lawyer.
 They can answer questions about your specific situation and discuss how the local laws impact your potential claims.
-Contact a local attorney for a free initial case assessment to learn how they can help you demand fair treatment at work.
+Contact a local attorney to learn how they can help you demand fair treatment at work.